LucasChan02/Co_Printing/Publication/Research_outline.typ

   caption: [Table 1.
 Process-Structure-Property (PSP) Model Variable Definitions] )

-This data structure, by including both aggregate ($k_s$, $d_"inter"$, $R_"IV"$) and segmental ($L_("Horizontal"), L_("Opening, U")$, etc.) descriptors, allows the model to answer highly specific research questions (e.g., "Is overall strength more correlated with total horizontal bonding area, $L_("Horizontal")$, or the mechanical hook length, $L_("Opening, U")$?").

 //---

-=== Beyond Linear Regression
+=== ML Algorithm

-While standard Multivariate Linear Regression (MLR) is a valid starting point, the physical relationships in FFF are known to be highly complex and non-linear.
-For example, the effect of Print_Speed on bond quality is non-linear and heavily interacts with thermal parameters.
+Standard Multivariate Linear Regression (MLR) is a valid starting point, but the physical relationships in FFF are known to be highly complex and non-linear.
+For example, the effect of Print_Speed heavily interacts with thermal parameters and is non-linear to bond quality.

-A more powerful and appropriate approach is to use tree-based ensemble models, such as Random Forest (RF) or Gradient Boosting (e.g., XGBoost).
+A more powerful and appropriate approach is to use tree-based ensemble models, such as Random Forest (RF) or Gradient Boosting (XGBoost).

 == Parametric Generation of Interface Patterns